Raviteja-T/h1_2/README.md

-# Unitree Front Camera ROS 2 Node
+# Unitree H1-2 Camera ROS 2 Node

-This ROS 2 package streams the **front camera** from a Unitree robot and publishes it as a ROS 2 `sensor_msgs/Image` topic (`/camera/image_raw`).
+This ROS 2 package streams the **front camera** from a Unitree robot H1-2 and publishes it as a ROS 2 `sensor_msgs/Image` topic (`/camera/image_raw`).
 It is fully ROS 2 compliant and allows other nodes to subscribe for further processing.

 ---
+## Author / Maintainer

+## Tirumalapudi Raviteja

 ## Install Dependencies